refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ```

 :::tip

-`getList` also can support cursor-based pagination.
-Refer to [this example](/docs/api-reference/core/hooks/data/useInfiniteList/#how-to-use-cursor-based-pagination) for more information.
+`getList` can also support cursor-based pagination.
+Refer to [related section in the `useInfiniteList` documentation](/docs/api-reference/core/hooks/data/useInfiniteList/#how-to-use-cursor-based-pagination) for more information.
 :::

 **Parameter Types:**